Refer a Patient

 - Autism: please refer your patient to Seattle Children’s Autism Center or the University of Washington Autism Center or the Child Development Clinic at the University of Washington.

-- Behavior concerns: please refer your patient to Seattle Children’s Psychiatry and Behavioral health if insurance requirements are met, or to your local behavioral health organization that have contracts with the state to provide mental and behavioral health support to families (see list by county in WA).
+- Behavior concerns: please refer your patient to Seattle Children’s Psychiatry and Behavioral health if insurance requirements are met, or to your local behavioral health organization that have contracts with the state to provide mental and behavioral health support to families (see list by county in Washington).
 You may also call the Partnership Access Line (PAL) for help finding a local provider or refer your patient’s family directly to the free Washington Mental Health Referral Service for Children and Teens.

 - Learning disabilities: A family should talk to their local school district for guidance, before getting a medical referral.
 If there is concern for ADHD, consider referring your patient to Seattle Children’s PEARL Clinic within our Psychiatry and Behavioral Medicine program (note: PEARL Clinic has some insurance restrictions).